Has a bulldog stolen your heart?

-As well as quality and comfort, the Julius has a number of unique points that raise it above other harness.
+As well as quality and comfort, Julius has several unique points that raise it above other harnesses.

 For example, there is a strong handle on the back of the harness.

-This will take all off the dog’s weight, should you need to haul them out of a sticky situation by lifting them up.
+This will take all off the dog’s weight, should you need to haul them out of a sticky situation by lifting them.

 Indeed, the handle shows the working-dog heritage of the harness, which is used to lift rescue dogs out of holes or cavities in collapsed buildings.

-The harness comes with removable signage on the body, which you can remove and replace with a tab showing a brief message (such as “Pats please”) or the dog’s name.
+The Julius K9 comes with removable signage on the body, which you can remove and replace with a tab showing a brief message (such as “Pats please”) or the dog’s name.

 Last, but not least, it comes in a pleasing array of colors.